Roman currency

-Roman currency for most of Roman history consisted of gold, silver, bronze, orichalcum and copper coinage.
-From its introduction to the Republic, during the third century BC, well into Imperial times, Roman currency saw many changes in form, denomination, and composition.
-A persistent feature was the inflationary debasement and replacement of coins over the centuries.
+Roman currency for most of Roman history consisted of gold, silver, bronze, orichalcum (brass), and copper coinage.
+From its introduction during the Republic, in the third century BC, through Imperial times, Roman currency saw many changes in form, denomination, and composition.
+A feature was the inflationary debasement and replacement of coins over the centuries.
 Notable examples of this followed the reforms of Diocletian.
-This trend continued into Byzantine times.
+This trend continued with Byzantine currency.